taranis-ai/taranis-ai/src/gui/README.md

 ### Developing

 You can run the GUI on the local machine, and edit it with your favorite IDE or text editor.
 The application will react to your changes in real time.
+Depending on whether you expose your API directly on `http://localhost:5000` (see `docker-compose.yml`), via Traefik on `https://localhost:4433`, or on a public IP and host name, you may need to change the following environment variables.

 ```
 # set the environment variables needed by GUI